MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/dashboard-for-executive-leadership.md

    > [!div class="mx-imgBorder"]
    > ![Facility at glance](media/pbi-dash-selected-facility-details.png "Facility at glance")

-## Virus Spread
+## Virus spread

-Virus Spread section has COVID-19 cases and reproductive numbers for the country and for state or province level.
+Virus spread section has COVID-19 cases and reproductive numbers for the country and the state or province level.

 > [!div class="mx-imgBorder"]
 > ![Virus spread](media/pbi-dash-virus-spread-cases.png "Virus spread")